 “Am I a real author?”

 I get why this question would come up, believe me.
+Every real author runs into this sense of doubt.
 For many years (decades, really) I wrote and published in near obscurity.
 What few readers who did pick up my books were usually related to me or went to high school or college with me.
 My mailing list hovered at 60 subscribers for so long, I was starting to think that MailChimp had set that as the limit on my account.

 For those decades I tried everything to get my work noticed by a larger crowd, to make more than a few measly bucks per year on these books I’d labored so long and hard to drag into existence.
 The work, as you know, can be exhausting.
 But more exhausting is the work after the work—the incessant, unending push to market and promote, to figure things out, to get better, to sell, for the love of God.